is a Polish-Australian composer

 Orquestra Antunes Camara

-Australia Pro Arte
+Australia Pro Arte (now the Melbourne Chamber Orchestra)

 Canberra Wind Soloists